DeVuDeveloper/rails-on-steroides/README.md

 This approach is different from the way most beginners are taught to create a Rails application.
 Our approach makes it easy to create a project-specific gemset to avoid clashes between gem versions when using the Rails Composer tool.

 ## Choose a RailsApps Starter Application

-Use Rails Composer to generate any of the example applications from the "RailsApps project":http://railsapps.github.io/.
-You'll be able to choose your own project name when you generate the app.
-Generating the application gives you additional options.

 To build the example application, Rails must be installed in your development environment.